Frequently Asked Questions

 Discipline Policy

 The staff always helps a child to realize for herself that it was the behavior that was wrong.
-No child will be humiliated or made to feel badly about themselves.
+No child will be humiliated or made to feel bad about themselves.
 We do not use any form of verbal, physical, or emotional punishment.

 Illness